circleci/circleci-docs/_docs/capybara-timeout.md

 ---

-title: "unable to obtain stable firefox connection in 60 seconds"
+title: "Unable to Obtain Stable Firefox Connection in 60 Seconds"
 layout: doc
 tags:
   - troubleshooting
   - ruby
 ---

 This is an issue with the selenium-webdriver gem.